Grapeseed Oil: Clears Acne Using Vitamin E And Linoleic Acid

 • “Within a few hours of the first application, my acne was less red and inflamed”.

-Unless grapeseed oil corp. has agents everywhere who paid for every single one of those reviews, then that’s another strong point in its favour.
+Unless grapeseed oil corp. has agents everywhere who paid for every single one of those reviews, that’s another strong point in its favour.

-Plus, grapeseed oil has a very specific problem which shows up in studies – carcinogenic substances called polycyclic aromatic hydrocarbons, which form due to incomplete combustion of organic matter.
+Grapeseed oil has a very specific problem which shows up in studies – carcinogenic substances called polycyclic aromatic hydrocarbons, which form due to incomplete combustion of organic matter.
 Believe it or not, commercial grapeseed oils undergo a drying process where there’s direct contact with combustion gases, which are so harsh that PAHs are born.

 Raw grape pomace is also compacted with bulldozers before the oil is extracted, and this too is believed to generate PAHs.
 Aside from causing cancer, most carcinogens are linked to free radical overload inside the body, so what’s the aspiring acne maniac’s solution?
 Buy a cold pressed bottle of course!